EzioTheDeadPoet/SME-FT-/README.md

 - Akalonian for making the install instructions clearer.
 - Lively and LadyZeefa for encouraging me to make this list.
 - ForgottenGlory for making SME(FT) possible due to his early support. 🧡
-- Halgari and everyone the WJ Team - Wabbajack is awesome and so are you
+- Halgari and everyone the WJ Team - Wabbajack is awesome and so are you.
 - ALL the mod authors that made the mods featured in this list.
 - Special thanks to all the other people listed [here](https://eziothedeadpoet.github.io/AboutMe/HALLOFFAME.html) that support this and other projects of mine.